OpenData-tu/documentation/05-Data-Import-Framework.md

 ## Further Possible Improvements
-1. Scheduling jobs for every importer within the Framework: until now, the scheduling of importing jobs is done by Kubernetes ~~on the cloud~~ but we can improve and add this feature to our importing framework by using an embeddable component such as (Quartz).
-This feature would easily allow users to schedule the jobs ~~in a customized~~ at specific times.
+1. Scheduling jobs for every importer within the Framework: until now, the scheduling of importing jobs is done by Kubernetes but we can improve and add this feature to our importing framework by using an embeddable component such as (Quartz).
+This feature would easily allow users to schedule the jobs at specific times.
-2. ~~reliability~~ Recoverability of jobs from failures:
+2. Recoverability of jobs from failures:
 Currently the intermediary results of jobs execution is stored in an In-memory database (H2) inside the importer.
 As we containerized every importer into Docker containers this functionality will disappear when the container terminated.
 The solution would be to create and configure a single relational database to store all the intermediary results of the jobs executions; whenever an importer crashed and restarted it will start from the last point that has been stopped.

 ## The Values of the Framework